-Protecting tiny teeth from dental disease starts before birth.
-That's why the American Academy of Pediatrics, Centers for Disease Control and Prevention, and supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association) are raising awareness about the importance of oral health and pregnancy through a new oral health toolkit.
-Access free materials in English and in Spanish (and more languages coming soon) to use in your office by visiting aap.org/tinyteeth.
+Celebrate National Children's Dental Health Month by Protecting Tiny Teeth Protecting tiny teeth from dental disease starts before birth.
+To celebrate National Children's Dental Health Month, the American Academy of Pediatrics, Centers for Disease Control and Prevention, and supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association) are raising awareness about the importance of oral health and pregnancy through a new oral health toolkit.
+Access free materials in English and Spanish (and more languages coming soon) to use in your office by visiting aap.org/tinyteeth.